ccomkhj/constrainedML/README.md

 ### Acknowledgments
 Thanks to the scikit-learn developers for their work on creating a comprehensive machine learning library.
 This project was inspired by the need for industry-specific machine learning models that require tailored constraints.

-Contact
+### Contact
-If you have any questions or feedback, please open an issue in the repository, and we'll get back to you as soon as possible.
+If you have any questions or feedback, please open an issue in the repository.